 accessibility, usability, mobile

-Fieldsets, Legends, and Screen Readers Again (ste/tpg)53
+Fieldsets, Legends, and Screen Readers Again (ste/tpg)62

 accessibility, html, forms

-HTML Landmark Roles Screen Reader Demo (sch/mdn)52
+HTML Landmark Roles Screen Reader Demo (sch/mdn)61

-videos, accessibility, html, voiceover, apple
+videos, accessibility, html, voiceover

 html, accessibility, support

-Introduction to Screen‐Readers: JAWS Edition50
+Introduction to Screen‐Readers: JAWS Edition59

-Introduction to Screen‐Readers: NVDA Edition49
+Introduction to Screen‐Readers: NVDA Edition58

-Introduction to Screen‐Readers: VoiceOver macOS Edition48
+Introduction to Screen‐Readers: VoiceOver macOS Edition57

-introductions, voiceover, apple
+introductions, voiceover, accessibility

-Answering “What ARIA Can I Use?” (w3c)47
+Answering “What ARIA Can I Use?” (w3c)56

 accessibility, aria, browsers, assistive-tech, support

-Don’t Override Screen Reader Pronunciation (aar)46
+Don’t Override Screen Reader Pronunciation (aar)55

 accessibility, pronunciation